Trust

 Who can see it

-A child's recordings are reachable by that child's clinician and by their guardian.
+A child's recordings are reachable by that child's clinician (the one whose caseload the child is enrolled on) and by their guardian (through the guardian's signed-in session).
 They are not shared with anyone else and they are not sold.
-Articarry's own team may use recordings to build and check the product itself — the consent a guardian reads says this plainly before anything is recorded.

 The control a family keeps